wbsoft/parce/docs/source/highlighting.rst

        this and use a color from the theme.

    * - ``.parce.eol-marker``
-     - the *color* to draw an "end-of-line" marker with, if desired.
+     - drawing an "end-of-line" marker, if desired.
        Not supported by the default formatter, but a text editor could implement this and use a color from the theme.